Kurosh rank of intersections of subgroups of free products of orderable groups: Abstract

 \section{Abstract}

-We prove that the Kurosh rank of the intersection of two subgroups $H$ and $K$ of a free product of orderable groups is bounded above by the product of the Kurosh ranks of $H$ and $K$.
+We prove that the reduced Kurosh rank of the intersection of two subgroups $H$ and $K$ of a free product of right-orderable groups is bounded above by the product of the reduced Kurosh ranks of $H$ and $K$.

+In particular, taking the fundamental group of a graph of groups with trivial vertex and edge groups, and its Bass-Serre tree, our Theorem becomes the desired inequality of the usual Strengthened Hanna Neumann conjecture for free groups.

 { \emph{2010 Mathematics Subject Classification.} Primary: 20E06, 20E08

 \emph{Key words.} Free Products, Kurosh rank, Orderability, Bass-Serre Theory.}